PTSD Therapy: Ways To Move Forward And Heal From Trauma

 Want to learn more about treatment options for PTSD?

-While some PTSD treatments, like EMDR therapy, may not be as effective in an online setting as they are in person, many forms of PTSD therapeutic interventions are still accessible and impactful in an online format.
+While some PTSD treatments, like EMDR therapy, may not be as effective in an online setting as they are in person, many forms of PTSD therapeutic interventions are still impactful in an online format.
 According to a 2022 study, online CBT for PTSD can be just as effective as in-person CBT.
 In this study, 196 participants diagnosed with mild to moderate PTSD either participated in in-person therapy sessions or online therapy sessions.
 Results showed that online therapy sessions were equally effective as in-person sessions and therefore may be a viable alternative treatment option to face-to-face therapy sessions.

 Takeaway

 Post-traumatic stress disorder can be a serious and debilitating mental health condition, but it is also treatable.
 A variety of treatment options exist for reducing and alleviating PTSD symptoms, such as eye movement desensitization and reprocessing therapy, cognitive behavioral therapy, and group therapy.
-Online therapy could be a beneficial treatment choice for people whose PTSD symptoms may make traditional in-person therapy less accessible.
+Online therapy could be a beneficial treatment choice for people whose PTSD symptoms may make traditional in-person therapy less feasible.

 Heal from trauma with compassionate support